cotarr/irc-hybrid-client/postman/README.md

 * 1.3 Confirm one secure route is blocked
 * 2.1-2.12 User login requests that are expected to fail.
 * 3.1-3.3 Successful user web login
-* 4.1-4.12 Logout, then confirm authorization blocks access to each API route.
+* 4.1-4.20 Logout, then confirm authorization blocks access to each API route.

-# 2 irc-hybrid-client websocket auth tests

-Postman is not capable to open a websocket.
-Attempting to perform a standard API request on a websocket connection will therefore return a status 400 bad request.
-The tests in this section are intended to check authorization of the websocket connection upgrade request.
-A blocked connection upgrade request should be expected to return a status 401 Unauthorized.
-A successful connection upgrade request is expected to return status 400 Bad Request.

-List of tests

-* 5.1 Clear old sessions.
-* 5.2-5.3 Successful user login
-* 5.4 Tell server to expect websocket connection (hash + expiration time)
-* 5.5 Attempt to open websocket upgrade request as GET request expected to return 400 Bad Request (successful authorization)
-* 6.1 Tell server to expect a new websocket connection (hash + expiration time)
-* 6.2-6.4 Logout, login, postman now has different cookie.
-* 6.5 Attempt to open websocket upgrade request in case of cookie hash does not match previously saved value (failed authorization)

-# 3 Manual Debug
+# 2 Manual Debug

 This collection was used during manual debugging to exercise different POST requests for the purpose of manually checking API function and data validation.

 In most cases, the response to the request is returned asynchronously as stream data via the web-socket.
 The web browser should be simultaneously logged into the server.
 Some of the GET requests are not included in this collection.